Compensation Benefits and Policy Information

 Contract and Appointment Policy Information

-Effective Jan.
-3rd, 2021, physicians-in-training will receive annual stipends as follows:
+Effective January 1, 2023, physicians-in-training will receive annual base stipends as follows:

-H-1B Visa holder stipends* (Taken from Table 4 of 2020 AAMC Survey of Resident/Fellow Stipends and Benefits Report—West Region)
+H1-B Visa Holder Stipends* (Taken from Table 4 of 2022 AAMC Survey of Resident/Fellow Stipends and Benefits Report – West Region)

 *H1-B Visa holders will receive the higher of the two rates

-Housestaff employed by Cedars-Sinai Medical Center will receive a total of $10,000 each year to help offset housing costs.
-This amount will be paid as a monthly stipend of $833.33 (taxable income), to be included in the first pay period of each month, while in a GME training program.
+Housestaff employed by Cedars-Sinai Medical Center will receive a total of $12,000 each year to help offset housing costs.
+This amount will be paid as a monthly stipend of $1,000 (taxable income), to be included in the check for the first pay period-ending of each month, while in a GME training program.

-New house staff who are required to obtain a DEA certificate as a condition of starting training are responsible for the fees associated with obtaining the certificate.
-If house staff are required by their program to obtain a DEA certificate during training, or if current required certification expires during training, the fees will be reimbursed.
+New housestaff who are required to obtain a DEA certificate as a condition of starting training are responsible for the fees associated with obtaining the certificate.
+If the DEA certificate is obtained during training, or current certification expires during training, the fees will be reimbursed.

 - Flexible Spending Accounts: Housestaff can establish Healthcare and Dependent Care accounts that allow for spending untaxed income on eligible healthcare and dependent care expenses.

-- Life: A $50,000 life insurance policy is provided by Cedars-Sinai.
+- Life: A $50,000 life insurance policy is provided by the Medical Center.
 Supplemental life and accidental death insurance may be purchased.

-- Professional Liability: Cedars-Sinai provides professional liability insurance coverage in such form and amounts as generally provided by the medical center with respect to events occurring during a Physician-in-Training's participation in the training, including during rotations to other institutions.
+- Professional Liability: The Medical Center provides professional liability insurance coverage in such form and amounts as generally provided by the Medical Center with respect to events occurring during a Physician-in-Training's participation in the training program, including during rotations to other institutions.
 Coverage is not provided for "moonlighting".

-- Disability: The Medical Center provides long-term disability insurance.
-A contribution toward State Disability Insurance is also provided.
+- Disability: The Medical Center provides long-term disability (LTD) insurance.
+A contribution towards State Disability Insurance (SDI) is also provided.

 - Workers' Compensation: The Medical Center provides Workers' Compensation Insurance, which pays medical and loss of income benefits for work-incurred illness or injuries.